Longshore Workers Compensation Lawyer in Northern California

 • Vessel-related negligence

-These cases can significantly increase the compensation you receive.
-Weltin Law has experience handling both workers’ compensation and civil claims to understand your legal options.
+These cases may involve separate legal options.
+Weltin Law has experience reviewing both workers’ compensation and civil claim issues.

 Longshore claims may be delayed, denied, or underpaid when employers or insurance companies dispute coverage, medical evidence, disability level, or the connection between the injury and maritime work.